We have created this free, in-depth Health and Safety Risk Assessment guide to help you learn, use and share with your

 Should I control all the hazards?

 The term ‘significant hazards’ is explicitly used by the HSE.
 This is vitally important when considering risks.
 In other words, in the UK, the HSE is quite clearly saying that you are not expected to eliminate or control every hazard or activity, regardless of how small or trivial it is.

 You are not expected to pour resources toward ‘everyday hazards’.
 Nor should you concentrate on hazards that are not specific to the workplace or a by-product of the work activity.

-With that in mind, let’s look at how you might go about doing a risk assessment…
+With that in mind, let’s look at how you might go about doing a workplace risk assessment…